overture-stack/website/markdown/documentation/dms/installation/verify/index.md

 7. [Add project to Arranger UI](#add-project-to-arranger-ui)
 8. [Check Data Portal is running](#check-data-portal-is-running)

-The following sections below describe these tasks in detail.

 # Check Docker Services are Running

 Although the Installer script indicates the deployment completed successfully, as a sanity check, make sure all Overture services have replicas running using this command: